Backend engineer

 Explore my Github

-I make beautiful, functional, and—most importantly—usable stuff for the web.
-When I’m not hacking at projects, I’m a maker, photographer, and occasional musician.
+I make functional, usable stuff for the web.
+When I’m not hacking at projects, I’m tending to my plants, listening to classical music.

 Dafydd Loughran headshot